oer4sdi/OER-SDI4WindFarmPlanning/teachersGuide.md

 ### 2.3 Re-use, modification and distribution of the learning material

 We are happy if the learning material is useful for you!
-You can reuse and distribute the material as-is or in modified form, as it complies with the open license terms [link].
+You can reuse and distribute the material as-is or in modified form, as it complies with the OER's open [license terms](https://github.com/oer4sdi/OER-WindFarmExtension/edit/main/LICENSE.md).

 We also appreciate constructive feedback and contributions to the learning material: Please add notes on errors and suggestions for improvement as issues to the repository's GitHub issue list.
 Thanks a lot!